The role of wind asphericity in dynamical friction: Setup and units

 At injection, the stellar wind pressure is assumed to be two orders of magnitude lower than its ram pressure: $P_w = \rho_w v_w^2 / 100$.
 Under these conditions, $P_a \lesssim P_w\ll \rho_{w}v_{w}^{2}$.
 Therefore, in our simulations, both $P_w$ and $P_a$ are negligible.

-We run a set of 2D, hydrodynamic (HD) simulations (31 models) in which we explore a range of values for the velocity ratio between the ambient medium and the stellar wind ($u=v_a/v_w$), varying from $u= 0.07$ to $u=5.0$.
+We run a set of 2D, hydrodynamic (HD) simulations (31 models) in which we explore a range of values for the velocity ratio between the relative velocity of the ambient medium and the stellar wind velocity ($u=v_a/v_w$), varying from $u= 0.07$ to $u=5.0$.
 For the opening angle, we consider $\theta_w=30^{\circ}, 45^{\circ}$ and $60^{\circ}$, as well as the isotropic case.
 In all our simulations, the Mach number $M_{a}$ is set to $5$, $c_{s}=1$ and $R_{0}=1$.
 The total integration time for all models is $t_{f}= 200$.
 The parameters of each model are given in Table~\ref{table1}.

-The computational domain extends from $R_{\rm min}=0$ to $R_{\rm max}=25R_{0}$ and from $Z_{\rm min}=-40R_{0}$ to $Z_{\rm max}=10R_{0}$.
-The ambient wind is injected at the $Z=Z_{\rm max}$ boundary while the stellar wind is imposed from the injection radius $r_0 = 0.2 R_0$ (which is centred at the origin of the domain).
+The computational domain extends from $R_{\rm min}=0$ to $R_{\rm max}=25~R_{0}$ and from $Z_{\rm min}=-40~R_{0}$ to $Z_{\rm max}=10~R_{0}$.
+The ambient wind is injected at the $Z=Z_{\rm max}$ boundary while the stellar wind is imposed from the injection radius $r_0 = 0.20~R_0$ (which is centred at the origin of the domain).
 All other boundaries are set with outflow boundary conditions.
-At most six levels of refinement are used with ($250\times500$) cells at the coarsest level, along the $(R,Z)$, corresponding to a maximum resolution of $3\times10^{-3} R_0$.
+The coarsest level of refinement has ($250\times500$) cells along the $(R,Z)$, corresponding to a maximum resolution of $3\times10^{-3} R_0$.
+Six resolution levels are used as we verified that with a larger resolution level, the relative difference in the DF is at most $\sim5\%$ (at $z\ll-40$, once steady state has been reached, $F_D^{\infty}$).
 The stellar wind injection region is resolved with $\sim 200$ cells for the anisotropic cases and $\sim 1000$ cells for the isotropic case.
-Six resolution levels are used since there is just $\sim5\%$ difference in the DF with respect to using higher resolution levels.
-Table~\ref{tableA1} presents the DF for different resolutions for the isotropic wind case, with $u=5.0$ once steady state has been reached.
+For smaller inner boundaries ($r_0=0.10~R_0$ and $0.15~R_0$), the relative difference in $F_D^{\infty}$ is at most $\sim3\%$ for the isotropic case and {$\sim6\%$} for the equatorial case (both compared to their corresponding case using $r_0=0.20~R_0$).
+For further details concerning the resolution and the inner boundary, see Appendix~\ref{section:conv}.